DIGImend/digimend-kernel-drivers/README.md

 To install the driver and the associated rebinding script run "make install" as root in the source directory.

-If you run a v3.11 or later kernel you will need to unload the mainline driver with a "rmmod hid-huion" command so this driver can be loaded, first time you use the tablet.
+If you run a v3.11 or later kernel you might need to unload the mainline driver with a "rmmod hid-huion" command so this driver can be loaded, first time you use the tablet.
 Then, (re-)plugging the tablet should be sufficient to make it work.